Skip to main content

 translatePlural()

-The method looks for keys in this form:
+The method looks for keys in the shape:

 • <key>.zero